taku-me/aldous/README.md

 ## Acknowledgments

-- Inspired by natural growth patterns and generative art
+- Inspired by natural growth patterns and generative art, with support from Claude
 - Developed for the Norns platform by Monome